verbb/expanded-singles/docs/get-started/configuration.md

 ```

 ## Configuration options
-- `expandSingles` - Expands the Singles link on the Entries page to list them like Channels and Structures.
+- `expandSingles` - Expands the Singles link on the Entries' page to list them like Channels and Structures.
 - `redirectToEntry` - Automatically redirects to edit the Single Entry when clicking on the item in the sidebar.

 ## Control Panel